Estate Planning

 The Grantor must sign the revocation in front of a notary and record it before the Grantor’s death in the deed records of the county clerk’s office of the county where the property is located.

-Additionally, if a Grantor names a spouse as the beneficiary of a Transfer on Death Deed, but the marriage ends in divorce, a final judgment of the court dissolving the marriage will operate to revoke the transfer on death deed as to the divorced spouse only if notice of the judgment is recorded before the Grantor’s death in the deed records in the county clerk’s office of the county where the deed is recorded.
+If a Grantor names a spouse as the beneficiary of a Transfer on Death Deed and the marriage ends in divorce, the Grantor or another party must record notice of the final court judgment dissolving the marriage in the county clerk’s deed records before the Grantor’s death to revoke the transfer on death deed for the divorced spouse.

 Can Transfer of Death Deed be Created Though Use of Power of Attorney?

-No. An agent acting under a power of attorney cannot create a Transfer on Death Deed.
+No, a power of attorney cannot be used to create a Texas Transfer on Death Deed.
+The deed must be executed by the property owner (grantor) personally..

 How Does a Transfer of Death Deed Become Effective After the Owner’s Death?